hivemq/hivemq-policy-cookbooks/data-validation/debug-bad-clients/README.md

 The following policy specifies the validation step under the `topicFilter`: `#`.
 There are two outcomes of the validation `onSuccess` and `onFailure`:

-* `onSuccess`: an MQTT User Property `"policy": "success"` is added the MQTT message
+* `onSuccess`: An MQTT User Property `"policy": "success"` is added to the MQTT message.
 * `onFailure`: Logs a message with the `clientId` on level `WARN` and adds an MQTT User Property `"policy": "failed"`.

 `policy.json`: